RomanBase/hand_signature/README.md

     import 'package:hand_signature/signature.dart';
 ```

-With **HandSignatureControl** and **HandSignaturePainterView** is possible to tweak some drawing aspects like stroke width, smoothing ratio or velocity weight.
+With **HandSignatureControl** and **HandSignature** is possible to tweak some drawing aspects like stroke width, smoothing ratio or velocity weight.
 ```dart
     final control = HandSignatureControl(
       threshold: 3.0,